(A) All submissions for memorial proposals to the board shall be in writing and shall include the following:

 (3) A statement justifying how and why the proposal is consistent with the current setting of the statehouse buildings and grounds, or how the proposal fits an overall scheme, theme or philosophy governing the use of the statehouse buildings and grounds; and

 (4) A timeline that would show the beginning and end of the construction proposal and the firm(s) or individual(s) completing the actual site work, in addition to the accommodations or considerations they would need.
+The board will have final approval of the construction firm.

 (B) Criteria and procedures for submission to the board.